uccser/cs-unplugged/docs/source/developer/dev.rst

 This application:

-1. Provides a quick reference for seeing what content has been added to the databse.
+1. Provides a quick reference for viewing what content has been added to the database.
-2. Allows authors to check markdown content has rendered as expected.
+2. Allows authors to check Markdown content has rendered as expected.
-3. Is to be used in a development environment.
+3. Is only to be used in a development environment.

-This application is available only when ``DEBUG`` mode is enabled (and therefore is not visible in production).
+This application is available only when ``DEBUG`` mode is enabled (and therefore is not visible in production). ``DEBUG`` mode is enabled by default when developing locally.

 This application does not necessarily show the same connection/layout of content as in the actual site itself.
 This is because some of the links in this app link to the actual